ARpatterns/catalog/augmentation-patterns/geolocated-remark.md

 ## Requirements

-* _Anchored_: On GPS location
+* _Anchored_: on GPS location
-* _Placed_: On GPS location, often paired with _Attention Director_ pattern to help users identify their own relative position.
+* _Placed_: on GPS location, often paired with _Attention Director_ pattern to help users identify their own relative position.
 * _Aligned_: N/A or towards user